candrews800/discovercooks/readme.md

     8. Page starting at bottom on page
     9. Profile Page only show recipes for user, not all.
     10. Compress Images (Imagick?)
+    11. Center recipe images in clipping for search items

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST